 Xtrackers MSCI USA Climate Action Equity ETF (USCA)

-Xtrackers MSCI USA Climate Action Equity ETF (USCA) with AI Score 44/100 (Weak).
-Xtrackers MSCI USA Climate Action Equity ETF (USCA) aims to mirror the performance of an index focused on U. S. companies leading in climate transition efforts.
-Market cap: 0, Sector: Financial services.
+Xtrackers MSCI USA Climate Action Equity ETF (USCA) trades at $44.15 with AI Score 44/100 (Grade C).
+Xtrackers MSCI USA Climate Action Equity ETF (USCA) aims to mirror the performance of an index focused on U. S. Market cap: $3.27B, Sector: Financial services.

 Xtrackers MSCI USA Climate Action Equity ETF seeks to replicate the performance of an index composed of U.S. companies recognized as leaders in climate transition within their respective sectors.
 The fund invests in large and mid-cap companies, offering investors exposure to climate-conscious businesses.